-Members of the Council that are not employees of the State of Illinois are eligible for reimbursement incurred for meeting attendance, such as, mileage at the state rate, hotel reimbursement if travelling 50 miles or more one-way, meals for overnight travel, and child care expenses for parents.
+Members of the Council that are not employees of the State of Illinois are eligible for reimbursement incurred for meeting attendance, such as, mileage at the state rate, hotel reimbursement if travelling 50 miles or more one-way, meals for overnight travel, with child care expenses and stipends for parents.

 Required Member Trainings

-Members are required to participate in annual training, such as Ethics and Sexual Awareness.
-All members regardless of taking training as a State of Illinois employee are required to take these trainings.
+Members are required to participate in annual training, such as Ethics and Harassment and Discrimination Prevention.
+All members are required to take these trainings.
 Non-compliance could result in removal from the council roster.

 How to Apply

-If you are interested in becoming a member, you may nominate yourself at https://www2.illinois.gov/sites/bac/Pages/NominateForm.aspx.
+If you are interested in becoming a member, you may apply at https://www2.illinois.gov/sites/bac/Pages/NominateForm.aspx.

-The official Board or Commission Name is Illinois Interagency Council on Early Intervention.
+The official Board or Commission Name is Interagency Council on Early Intervention, Illinois.

 If you have questions, wish to be a part of the council or a workgroup, please contact Jenni Grissom at DHS.EIQuestions@illinois.gov for additional information.